yassine-98/azure_terraform_ansible/README.md

 ## 1. Prerequisites:

 - Ensure Terraform is installed on your local machine.
+# Terraform_Ansible_Azure

+## Project Overview:

+The goal of this project is to provision a virtual machine in Azure using Terraform and configure this virtual machine with Ansible.
+The aim is to install and run Docker inside the provisioned virtual machine.

+## 1. Prerequisites:

+- Ensure Terraform is installed on your local machine.
 - Make sure to have an Azure subscription and the necessary credentials.
 - Install Ansible on your local machine.